SeelabFhdo/lemma/de.fhdo.lemma.data.intermediate.metamodel/doc/source/body.rst

         its :ref:`context <link__IntermediateContext>` if any.
 The qualifying fragments are separated by dots.

+    .. py:attribute:: IntermediateImportedAspect[*] aspects

+        The :java:type:`aspects <IntermediateImportedAspect>` that were assigned
+        to the complex type.

     .. py:attribute:: IntermediateDataModel dataModel

         Link to the containing :py:class:`IntermediateDataModel` instance.